Nundle GO FOR GOLD FESTIVAL

 Location: Nundle, NSW

-The Festival includes striking lion and dragon dances twice daily by the Australian Yau Kung Mun Association, traditional Chinese dance by the Multicultural Communities Council of NSW, panning for Nundle gold worth $1000, including four nuggets, live music by Golden Guitar winner Nundle’s John Krsulja, Jeff Gibson, Brendan Nawrocki, Rachel Webster and Matt Thomson as Born in October, The Sax Summit and David Wei and Eva Timmers, nearly 100 food, produce, craft and bric-a-brac market stalls, antique toy display, magician, Library on the Lawn and Chinese-themed craft (Saturday only), Woolomin Public School P&C animal nursery, jumping castle and face painting.
+The Festival includes striking lion and dragon dances twice daily by the Australian Yau Kung Mun Association, panning for Nundle gold worth $1000, including four nuggets, nearly 100 food, produce, craft and bric-a-brac market stalls, Multicultural Tamworth demonstrating calligraphy and cooking Chinese food, new educational snake display, magician, Woolomin Public School P&C animal nursery (Saturday only), jumping castle, and face painting.

 If you would like to know more about Nundle’s Chinese heritage please click here.
-The souvenir, ‘A Goldfields Chronicle’, is available for sale at Nundle Visitor Information Centre year-round.
+The souvenir, ‘A Goldfields Chronicle’, is available for sale at Nundle Visitor Information Outlet year-round.

 - Download our Nundle Go For Gold Festival brochure here.